A new documentary from Danish director Michael Madsen seeks to answer that question.

 If there's one thing the film can say definitively it's that we don't really have a clue what we'd be facing in the event of an alien invasion.
 So what is the point of a plan even?
 Would it just be a way for us to feel in control?

 Yes, it's true that the military and the press begin to talk about this being interpreted as an invasion, but it's never clear in the film, it's just something turns up.
 But I think that the most difficult thing to prepare for is, of course, the event where you don't know exactly what it is, but where you sort of say, "Open your mind to what can this be for me."

 I think what drives humans into space, and has already—we have skimmed the surface in a way.
-We have gone short distances in reality—but what drives us out there and what drove us across oceans and so on is ... curiosity and this might also help us in such an encounter.
-And also I think we should perhaps think about [the possibility] that other intelligent life might also be curious.
-It might also just cross space to see if there is life.
+We have gone short distances in reality—but what drives us out there and what drove us across oceans and so on is curiosity.
+This might also help us in such an encounter.
+I think we should perhaps think about [the possibility] that other intelligent life might also be curious.
+They might also just cross space to see if there is life.
 They may also be scared shitless if they come here and meet us.